anonymuse/orchestration-workshop/postgresql-swarm/README.md

 # Postgresql on Swarm

+This has been adapted from [this post](http://info.crunchydata.com/blog/easy-postgresql-cluster-recipe-using-docker-1.12), with many thanks!

 This example is going to set you up to run a PostgreSQL service on Docker Swarm.

 First, let's run through the steps to create this service manually.
 Make sure you have a running Docker Swarm as described in previous sections.